WOAH-workshop/woah-workshop.github.io/cfp.md

 # Multiple Submissions Policy

 The workshop allows for multiple submissions.
 Work that has been presented, or will be presented, at other venues may also be submitted as non-archival.
-This includes work that will be presented at the NAACL 2024 main conference, or is accepted in Findings of NAACL.
+This includes work that will be presented at the ACL 2025 main conference, or is accepted in Findings of ACL.

 # Contact Info